 We’ve made things a little easier for you by rounding up all the help, information, services and support available locally in County Durham and Peterlee to help get you through Covid 19.

-• Post Office
+Post Office (reduced hours)

 * Opening times may very, please contact the stores directly

 We’ve collated our customer’s frequently asked questions about the re-opening of the centre.
 Check out this link to find the answers to your questions.

 We are also working closely with colleagues at Business Durham and Visit County Durham to actively promote and help you access the support available.
 Up to date advice for business can be found at www.durham.gov.uk and at www.businessdurham.co.uk/news-events-county-durham/covid-19-information .
 As events are changing rapidly, this information is updated regularly.

 Please contact us if we can help guide your business through this challenging period on 03000 261261 or email BDHelp@durham.gov.uk

 For all the latest information on help, advice and support available to businesses and employers click here.
 This is kept up to date daily www.durham.gov.uk by Durham County Council in line with government guidance.